Time Won't Let Me (album): Original LP

 This album includes all four sides of the band's first two singles, all of which were written by Tom King and Chet Kelley.
 Their best-known song, "Time Won't Let Me" was a Top 5 single in early 1966, and used elements of both Merseybeat and Motown that were dominating the charts in that time period: a brass section, a la the Motown sound, with the big beat formula of the Beatles.
 It remained one of the most played songs on Classic rock radio stations for several decades after its release.

 Their next single, "Girl in Love", was already charting when the final tracks were laid down for this album.
-It was written about bassist Mert Madsen's fiancee.
+It was written about bassist Mert Madsen's fiancée.

 The cover songs that constitute the rest of the album include "Listen People" (a hit earlier in 1966 by Herman's Hermits); Buddy Holly's 1958 hit "Maybe Baby"; the pop music confection "Rockin' Robin" (also from 1958); the Spencer Davis Group's first Number One single "Keep on Running" (from 1965); and "She Cried" (originally a 1962 hit by Jay and the Americans).

 "Time Won't Let Me" was later covered by the all-woman rock band, The Heart Beats and was also covered in 1981 by Iggy Pop on his album, Party.